Violeta Parra: Return to South America

-Favre and Parra returned to South America, in June 1965.
+Parra returned to South America with Gilbert Favre, in June 1965.
 Violeta recorded two 45s, one with her daughter Isabel and another to instrumental music for cuatro and quena with Gilbert Favre, whom she christened "El Tocador Afuerino" (The outsider musician).
 Her music now incorporated the Venezuelan cuatro and the Bolivian charango.
 EMI Odeon circulated the LP Remembering Chile (a Chilean in Paris), whose cover was illustrated with her own arpilleras.
-Soon after, however, Favre and Parra broke up, provoked by his desire to live in Bolivia where he was part of a successful Bolivian music act, Los Jairas.
+Soon after, however, Favre and Parra separated, provoked by his desire to live in Bolivia where he was part of a successful Bolivian music act, Los Jairas.

 Parra's energy was invested in reviving a version of the Peña (now known as "La Peña de Los Parra"), a community center for the arts and for political activism.
 Parra's Peña was a tent (somewhat similar looking to a circus tent) that she set up on a 30 x 30-meter piece of land in the Parque La Quintrala, at number 340 Carmen Street, in today's La Reina municipality of Santiago, in the area once known as la Cañada.
 Her tent hosted musical spectacles where she often sang with her children, and she and her children also lived on the same land.
 In La Reina, at La Cañada 7200, she also established a cultural center called "La Carpa de la Reina" inaugurated on 17 December 1965.
 She also installed a folk peña in the International Fair of Santiago (FISA), where she was invited.
 On the same year, she participated in numerous national television programs and signed a contract with Radio Minería which would be the last radio station to be used as a platform for her work.

 Under the EMI Odeón label, she released the LP La Carpa de La Reina in 1966, featuring three songs performed by Violeta Parra and nine by guest artists announced at the carpa by Violeta herself.
 She travelled to La Paz to meet with Gilbert Favre, where she regularly appeared in the Peña Naira.
 She came back to Chile with Altiplano groups, presenting them in her carpa, on television, and in her children's Peña.
 She also performed in concert at the Chilean southern cities of Osorno and Punta Arenas, invited by René Largo Farias, under the "Chile Ríe y Canta" ("Chile Laughs and Sings") program.
 Accompanied by her children and Uruguayan Alberto Zapicán, she recorded for RCA Victor the LP The Last Compositions of Violeta Parra.
 In that year, Favre returned briefly to Chile with his group, but declined to stay, because in the meantime he had married in Bolivia.